testingisdocumenting/blog/blog-content/articles/testing-makes-you-faster-day-one.md

 # Tests Are Here To Speed You Up

-*"I am not writing tests right now as they are going to slow me down"* is one of the most common excuses I heard on the projects I worked.
+*"I am not writing tests right now as they are going to slow me down"* is one of the most common excuses I heard in the projects I worked on.

-One possible reason for being slowed down by tests is the lack of tests writing experience.

-But I think there is another, bigger reason or rather untapped, most likely unrealized super power.
-The power of exercising any piece of your software in `O(1)` keystrokes.
+A lack of test writing experience can make you feel this way, but I think there is another, bigger reason for the perception that tests slow you down.
+I believe this reason is actually an untapped superpower: the power of exercising any piece of your software in `O(1)` keystrokes.

 Let me try to explain.